szczeles/toolbelt/huawei-solar/README.md

 genration data produced by Huawei SUN2000 inverter (available in FusionSolar system) with [PVOutput](https://pvoutput.org/).

+Also, it pushes all available signals (like voltage&currrent on each phase and each string, efficiency, internal temprtature) into postgresql DB.

 Lack of public api on FusionSolar requires simulating user login.
 The script sychronizes entire history and live data